Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/async-repo-backup.md

 - fetch recent changes and fast-forward the local copy to the most recent version

+### Design Goals

+Something to keep in mind is that I'm doing this in my own time, and because I want to.
+That means I'm not working towards a deadline and can afford to do things *The Right Way*, even if it might take a bit longer than the hackier path which still fullfills the requirements.

+I also like to take pride in my work 🙂

+A big quality-of-life feature is meaningful diagnostics and graceful error handling.
+Sometimes something can go wrong when running `git pull` (e.g. there were changes in the directory and git doesn't want to overwrite them) or somewhere along the line something unexpected happens (like a project not having a `master` branch) and the application needs to handle that correctly.
+Leaving a repository in a broken state or forcing the user to manually troubleshoot is bad for user experience.

+I als want to be able to do other things while the backup is going on in the background.
+That means Youtube shouldn't start lagging because we're saturating my laptop's WiFi with `git clone`s, and it shouldn't pin all CPUs at 100%.

+- Well-written code
+- Robust error handling
+- Good quality user feedback
+- Use asynchronous programming to maximise parallelism
+- Don't overdo it and starve the rest of the system of resources

 [repo]: https://github.com/Michael-F-Bryan/repo-backup
 [arcs]: https://github.com/Michael-F-Bryan/arcs
 [gh]: https://github.com/